gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 <span class="desc"><?php echo $this->get('text'); ?></span>
 ~~~

 In our example, we are making use of a dynamic call inside of the spans to insert the link text that will appear.
-This method allows us to have a nice custom text field in the template admin for easy changing of the link text without having to edit the code.
-We will be setting up the rest of the logic for this dynamic text in later steps.
-Alternatively, you can just simply place your desired link text in place of the echo.
+This method allows us to have a nice custom text field in the template admin for easy changing of the link text, without having to edit the code.
+We will set up the rest of the logic for this dynamic text in later steps.
+Alternatively, you can simply place your desired link text in place of the echo.

 Step 2: Creating a Custom Layout
 --------------------------------
-Next, we will be creating a custom layout taking advantage of Gantry's ability to define custom layouts for positions which allows for greater flexibility and much cleaner code in the index.
+Next, we will be creating a custom layout taking advantage of Gantry's ability to define custom layouts for positions that allows for greater flexibility and much cleaner code in the index.

-We will be creating a new file named `mod_login.php` and placing it into the `/html/layouts` directory of the template.
-(If /html/layouts doesn't exist in your template, you can create this directory.)
+We will create a new file named `mod_login.php` and place it into the `/html/layouts` directory of the template.

+>> If /html/layouts doesn't exist in your template, you can create this directory.

 Paste the following code into your new file:

 ~~~ .php
 <?php